 Situated northeast of Withrow is Presidents Hall.
 One of Miami’s largest residence halls, Presidents includes a mix of one-, two- and three-bedroom spaces grouped around shared and private restrooms, allowing for gender-neutral assignments.

-In addition to student rooms, both new halls include small classrooms and study rooms, offices, energy efficient mechanical systems and LED lighting systems that support the university’s sustainable initiatives and put both buildings on track for LEED Silver certification.
+In addition to student rooms, both new halls include small classrooms and study rooms, offices, energy efficient mechanical systems and LED lighting systems that support the university’s sustainable initiatives and earned both buildings LEED Silver certification.

 Miami University, Senior Project Manager